danbroooks/gulp-phantomcss/README.md

 Directory where source, diff and failure screenshots are stored.

+#### options.breakOnError

+Type: `boolean`

+Default: `false`

+If true, gulp task will exit with error code if there are any failing tests.

 The following options passed in to the plugin will be forwarded on to casperjs, these include:

 #### options.viewportSize